travoemily-fs/travoEmily_2.6NodeMongoDB/README.md

 ## 2.7 Assignment Checklist ✅✅

 > You will create a Postman collection for your first Mongo DB collection.
 You will write **three GOOD** tests for each of the 5 methods.
 Testing must be meaningful.
 In other words, your testing statuses and returned payload.

 - [x] GET method
   - [x] 200 status code check for successful retrieval
   - [x] Checks if response is in an array
   - [x] Checks to see if the first returned character in the array has a name
 - [x] GET by ID method
   - [x] 200 status code check for successful retrieval
   - [x] Check to see if returned response contains an object
   - [x] Check to see if returned character has a name
 - [x] POST method
   - [x] 201 status for successful character creation
   - [x] Check for that response contains an ID
   - [x] Response contains valid entries (payload validation)
 - [x] DELETE by ID method
   - [x] 200 status for successful deletion of data
   - [x] Checks to make sure success message is returned
   - [x] Double checks that character ID is no longer present
 - [x] PATCH/PUT by ID method
   - [x] 200 status for successful update/alternation of data
   - [x] Checks to see if all input fields have data
   - [x] Checks to see if the returned house has been changed to slytherin

+## Module 2: Second Collection ✅✅

+> You will finish your second collection (Model)

+- [x] Use select() to exclude info like version
+- [x] Use populate to display your first collection (model) in your second model
+- [x] In all the (id) functions check to see if the object is in the database first, if so, then display "object" not found, like in the examples.
+(GET by ID, etc.)
+- [x] Put your hardcoded messages in a Messages module
+- [x] When posting your second collection use the id from the first collection, (found in MongoDB)
+- [x] Use Postman to view ALL your function payloads